BumpySkies is a free online service that aims to demystify flight for all commercial air passengers.

 Can BumpySkies work for areas outside of the continental United States?

-I certainly would like BumpySkies to support a much wider international range, and hope that I can add this feature in the future.
+I would like BumpySkies to support a much wider international range in the future.
 Subscribe to the free newsletter for updates about new BumpySkies features.

 Who pays for this?